rodolfo-arg/Gentleman.Dots/docs/flutter-debug.md

 Two smooth options:

-- DAP Launch (recommended if you always debug)
+- DAP Launch (if you want to start under the debugger)
   - Press `<leader>dc` (or `<leader>dM` / `<leader>dE`) to start under the debugger immediately.
   - To target a specific device, add `toolArgs` (e.g., `--device-id <id>`) in `.vscode/launch.json`.

-- FlutterTools Run + DAP Attach
+- FlutterTools Run + DAP Attach (lightweight, recommended)
   - `:FlutterDevices` to pick a device, then `:FlutterRun` to start normally.
   - Press `<leader>dA` to attach the debugger to the running app.
   - `:FlutterRestart` and `:FlutterQuit` still work; dev log window is disabled by default to avoid UI conflicts.

 ## Inspecting Variables

-- Open/close the debug UI: `<leader>du` (auto-opens on start)
 - Hover variable under cursor: `<leader>dw`
-- Evaluate expression (prompt, opens in sidebar): `<leader>de`
+- Evaluate expression (prompt): `<leader>de`
 - Evaluate visual selection: select text, then `<leader>de`
 - Scopes (floating window): `<leader>dS`

 Notes:
 - Inline values appear at end-of-line via virtual text.
-Full details and children render in the Scopes panel or hover.
+Use the Scopes float for full detail.

 ## Troubleshooting